vanslly/material/docs/guides/COMMIT_LEVELS.md

 Our commit process is intentionally restrictive to (a) support the rapid evolution of Angular Material and (b) manage change complexity and coding standards within the framework.

-Angular Material uses a "Pull Request" process to allow team leaders opportunities to maintain code reviews, ensure sanity checks, encourage coding standards, and provide feedbackto the developer.
+Angular Material uses a "Pull Request" process to allow team leaders opportunities to maintain code reviews, ensure sanity checks, encourage coding standards, and provide feedback to the developer.

 #### General Rules